Fall-2021-Stat-340/FinalProject/ProgressReport2.md

 These are the goals we would like to achieve by the listed dates in December.

 - 12/10: Finish implementing, evaluating, and interpreting the results of our model (interaction terms, regularization, cross-valudidation), allowing us to test hypothesis 1.
-Perform clustering for each year, instead of a summary of all years.
+To answer hypothesis 2, we will filter our correlation matrix on our chosen indicators.
+Lastly, we will perform clustering for each year, instead of a summary of all years.
+We will aim to create clustering graphics to answer hypothesis 3.

 - 12/17: Finalize report and presentation, rehearse, and make last-minute changes.